jordanpapaditsas/webdev-projects/README.md

 # [Web Development-Projects](https://codingfactory.aueb.gr/)
 ## Description
-Projects i created throughout the curriculum with the use of the following Technologies:
+Projects I created throughout the curriculum with the use of the following Technologies:
 <ul>
   <li>JavaScript</li>
   <li>HTML5</li>